The Living New Deal Advisory Board

 Advisory Board members are high-profile public figures who believe in the New Deal as a great American legacy and a model for public spirited action today

-Dean Baker is co-director of the Center for Economic and Policy Research in Washington, D.C. and has a PhD in economics from the University of Michigan.
-He writes frequently for newspapers and websites such as the Atlantic Monthly, Washington Post, Huffington Post, Guardian (UK), TruthOut, Financial Times and New York Daily News.
-He has written several books on the contemporary economy and the failures of federal policy, including The End of Loser Liberalism, Taking Economics Seriously, False Profits, and Rigged: How Globalization and the Rules of the Modern Economy Were Structured to Make the Rich Richer.
+Dean Baker is a senior economist and co-founder of the Center for Economic and Policy Research in Washington, D.C.
+He has a PhD in economics from the University of Michigan.
+He has written for a variety of academic and general audience publications, including the Atlantic Monthly, Washington Post, Financial Times, and The New York Times.
+He is the author of several books on the contemporary economy and the failures of federal policy, including The End of Loser Liberalism, Taking Economics Seriously, False Profits, and Rigged: How Globalization and the Rules of the Modern Economy Were Structured to Make the Rich Richer.
 He writes the blog, Beat the Press https://cepr.net/blog/dean-bakers-beat-the-press/.

 John Roosevelt Boettiger is a retired professor of psychology who taught at Amherst College, Hampshire College and the California School of Professional Psychology.
 He is the son of Anna Roosevelt Boettiger and John Boettiger, and the grandson of Franklin and Eleanor Roosevelt.
 As a child, he lived with his mother in the White House during World War II.
 Later he lived and traveled with his grandmother Eleanor Roosevelt and joined her in work on behalf of the United Nations.
 He is chairman of the board and president of the Christopher Reynolds Foundation.
 He lives in the Bay Area and is currently editor of Reckonings: A Journal of Justice, Hope and History.